frippz/frippz.se/about.md

 * You’re a recruiter.
 I will not reply.
 I’m just fine where I work today and if that changes then I’ll find something else on my own.
 * You want to offer your services to me, like building a web page.
 This is what I do for a living, so please stop wasting both your time and mine.
-* You want to write a guest post or “collaborate”, whatever that actually means.
+* You want to write a guest post or “collaborate”, whatever that means.

 ### frippz?

 That’s just a nickname my cousin gave me when I was a kid.
 The ”z” is just because it looks cool.
-Back in 2005, I quickly needed a domain name for my portfolio when I attended Hyper Island in Karlskrona, and said name came to mind.
+Back in 2005, I quickly needed a domain name for my portfolio when I attended [Hyper Island](https://www.hyperisland.com) in Karlskrona, and said name came to mind.